ToledoEM/home-assistant-ubibot/README.md

 # Ubibot integration for Home Assistant

+## DEPRECATED not longer supported by Home Assistant

 This repo provides a plugin to work with Ubibot thermometers as sensors

 ## Installation